feelinglovelynow/ace-graph-database/README.md

 ## 🙋‍♀️ Why Create Ace?
 1. A graph is a natural way to store data
     * For example: Nodes = Neurons AND Relationships = Synapses
-    * In other words, when we are remembering something (eg: My Mom's, Yoga Studio) we are not joining tables in our brain (eg: All Users, All Yoga Studio's), we are just walking the graph, from one node to the next
+    * In other words, when we are remembering something (eg: Mom's, Yoga Studio) we are not joining tables in our brain (eg: All Users, All Yoga Studio's), we are just walking the graph, from one node to the next
 1. Other graph databasse require JavaScript template strings and do not provide lovely intellisense like Prisma or Drizzle
-1. So Ace is the union of a graph database with JavaScript intellisense
+1. So Ace is the union of a graph database with JavaScript intellisense!

 ## 📀 Storage Options